xcart/xcart-docs/_pages/kb_en/modules/sale/index.md

 However, if the addon is not installed or has been disabled in your store for some reason follow the guides from the article {% link "Installing Addons from the X-Cart App Store" ref_Vn1mMUw9 %} to install and activate it.

-Once the addon has been installed and enabled it adds a possibility for a store admin to enable sale prices for:
+Once the addon has been installed and enabled it adds a possibility for a store admin to configure sale prices for:
 * single products, including products with variants;
 * product groups, including random products in bulk and products from certain categories and subcategories.